List of James Bond films

-The films have won six Academy Awards: for Sound Effects (now Sound Editing) in Goldfinger (at the 37th Awards), to John Stears for Visual Effects in Thunderball (at the 38th Awards), to Per Hallberg and Karen Baker Landers for Sound Editing, to Adele and Paul Epworth for Original Song in Skyfall (at the 85th Awards), to Sam Smith and Jimmy Napes for Original Song in Spectre (at the 88th Awards), and to Billie Eilish and Finneas O'Connell for Original Song in No Time to Die (at the 94th Awards).
+The films have won six Academy Awards: for Sound Effects (now Sound Editing) in Goldfinger (at the 37th Awards); to John Stears for Visual Effects in Thunderball (at the 38th Awards); to Per Hallberg and Karen Baker Landers for Sound Editing and to Adele and Paul Epworth for Original Song in Skyfall (at the 85th Awards); to Sam Smith and Jimmy Napes for Original Song in Spectre (at the 88th Awards); and to Billie Eilish and Finneas O'Connell for Original Song in No Time to Die (at the 94th Awards).
 Several other songs produced for the films have been nominated for Academy Awards for Original Song, including Paul McCartney's "Live and Let Die", Carly Simon's "Nobody Does It Better", and Sheena Easton's "For Your Eyes Only".
 In 1982, Albert R. Broccoli received the Irving G. Thalberg Memorial Award.

 When Broccoli and Saltzman bought the rights to existing and future Fleming titles, the deal did not include Casino Royale, which had been sold to producer Gregory Ratoff for a television adaptation in 1954.
 After Ratoff's death, the rights passed to Charles K. Feldman, who subsequently produced the Bond spoof Casino Royale in 1967.
 A legal case ensured that the film rights to the novel Thunderball were held by Kevin McClory, as he, Fleming and scriptwriter Jack Whittingham had written a film script on which the novel was based.
-Although Eon Productions and McClory joined forces to produce Thunderball, McClory still retained the rights to the story and adapted Thunderball into 1983's non-Eon entry, Never Say Never Again.
-Distribution rights to both of those films are currently held by Metro-Goldwyn-Mayer Pictures, which distributes Eon's regular series.
-In February 2025, it was announced that Amazon MGM had gained full creative control of the franchise and that long-serving producers Barbara Broccoli and Michael G. Wilson would step down from producing future films in the series, although they would remain co-owners.
+Although Eon Productions and McClory joined forces to produce Thunderball, McClory still retained the rights to the story and adapted Thunderball into the 1983 non-Eon entry Never Say Never Again.
+Distribution rights to both of those films are currently held by Metro-Goldwyn-Mayer, which distributes Eon's regular series.
+In February 2025, Amazon MGM Studios announced that they had gained full creative control of the franchise and that long-serving producers Barbara Broccoli and Michael G. Wilson would step down from producing future films in the series, although they would remain co-owners.

 On 25 March 2025, Amazon MGM announced that producers Amy Pascal and David Heyman have been selected to produce the next James Bond film.
-Pascal will produce the film through Pascal Pictures, and Heyman will produce via Heyday Films.